-A Guide for Influencing and Participating in Enterprise Risk Management
+A Guide for Influencing Enterprise Risk Management at the Operational Level

-A blended approach to risk identification and operational integrity assurance may be most pragmatic.
-Good advice includes this from Herb Mattord, Professor, Coles College of Business: "Unless legally mandated, don't pursue certification to any framework unless it serves your organization's objectives.
+A blended approach to risk identification and operational integrity assurance may be the most pragmatic option.
+Herb Mattord, Professor, Coles College of Business offers this advice: "Unless legally mandated, don't pursue certification to any framework unless it serves your organization's objectives.
 Don't be distracted from pursuing your own strategic, process-driven, metrics-based program that seeks ongoing continuous improvement."
-Establishing a continuum to provide context for what good protection-in-depth looks like is prudent for cross-functional performance (see Figure 1 below).

 Figure 1: Risk Continuum

-Your Role in Enterprise Risk Management and Operational Risk Management AssuranceWhile Enterprise Risk Management and Operational Risk Management arguably remain two distinct lenses for risk management, their combined processes and capabilities enable higher levels of integrated mitigation assurance and confidence.
-Their considerations provide a likely path to resilience; when attended by persistent operational performance monitoring, anomaly detection, communications and response.
+Security's Role in Enterprise Risk Management via Operational Risk Management AssuranceWhile Enterprise Risk Management and Operational Risk Management arguably remain two distinct lenses for risk management, their combined processes and capabilities enable higher levels of integrated risk mitigation assurance and confidence.
+Their considerations provide a likely path to resilience when attended by persistent operational performance monitoring, anomaly detection, communications and response.
 As a security practitioner, your role can be that of the experienced and influential critical event responder who has witnessed if not paid a price for less thoughtful planning.

 ERM + ORM + URO =